Pets and Essential Oil Safety

 My search turns up no results from aromatherapists, probably because few of them specialize in pets.
 I found a few vet clinics that were happy to publish some information that sounded scientific and reliable.
 These veterinarians want to help protect pets, even though they are not essential oil experts, which is great, but none of them seemed to reference any scientific studies.

 Then I hit the jackpot!
 An Alternative Care Veterinarian.
 There’s so much scientific reference here it even made MY eyes gloss over!
 Melissa Shelton has been working with essential oils and pets since 2008 and has dedicated her practice to it since 2011.
-In her article she dispels all the myths and bad science that is sometimes referenced.
+In her article she dispels all the myths and bad science about pet safety that is sometimes referenced.
 Here’s an overview, but you should really read it here:

 - Cats do not have trouble metabolizing essential oils, they just do it differently.